MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamworkDeviceConfiguration.md

 ### -SystemConfiguration
 teamworkSystemConfiguration
-To construct, please use Get-Help -Online and see NOTES section for SYSTEMCONFIGURATION properties and create a hash table.
+To construct, see NOTES section for SYSTEMCONFIGURATION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTeamworkSystemConfiguration